EducationalTestingService/Confero/docs/source/notification_config_settings.rst

 =================== =============== ========================= ==================
 Property Name       Parent          Valid Values              Description
 =================== =============== ========================= ==================
-threshold           warning / error int, float                TBC edges               warning / error N/A                       TBC falling             edges           True, False               TBC rising              edges           True, False               TBC minimum_time_period warning / error int, float                TBC growl               warning / error N/A                       TBC text                growl           str, unicode              TBC duration            growl           int, float, MANUAL, AUTO  TBC
+threshold           warning / error int, float                The value used to trigger a warning or error. edges               warning / error N/A falling             edges           True, False               If True, an alert will occur when the field value goes below threshold. rising              edges           True, False               If True, an alert will occur when the field value goes above threshold. minimum_time_period warning / error int, float                The alert is only generated when the threshold has been crossed for this many seconds. growl               warning / error N/A                       Use if a alert balloon should be displayed when triggered. text                growl           str, unicode              The text to display in the alert balloon. duration            growl           int, float, MANUAL, AUTO  If MANUAL, the growl must be closed by the operator.
+If AUTO, the growl is removed when the alert condition ends.
+If a number, the growl is displayed for that number of seconds.
 =================== =============== ========================= ==================